 Transform fresh apples into the easiest Apple Puree for baby.
-With a straight forward method, baby food combination ideas, simple storage tips, and more, this is one baby food recipe to make again and again!
+With a straight-forward method, baby food combination ideas, simple storage tips, and more, this is one apple recipe to make again and again!

 Apple Puree